 "They were going to ask me those questions and I told them, ‘To be honest, I don’t remember going to the Emmys when I was nominated.’
 I don’t have any stories or anything cool for the package...
 I don’t specifically remember being nominated, or what I felt, or what we did.
 My mom told me we went to the dentist that day.”

-The Strokes Started In 2012 And The Symptoms Are Rough
+He's Been Having Strokes Since 2012 And The Symptoms Are Rough

 Muniz apparently suffered from his first mini-stroke, or transient ischemic attack, in 2012.
 This occurs when the blood supply to the brain is temporarily closed off.
 Since then, he claims he's had around 15 mini-strokes.
 He described how the strange attacks feel: